The V-REP application is composed by several elements. Its main elements are:

 status bar: the status bar displays information related to performed operations, commands, and also displays error messages from the Lua interpreter.
 From within a script the user can also output strings to the status bar with the sim.addStatusbarMessage function.
 The status bar displays only two lines by default, but it can be resized using its horizontal separation handle.

 Lua commander: a read-eval-print loop, that adds a text input to the V-REP status bar, allowing to enter and execute Lua code on the fly, like in a terminal.
-The code can be run in a sandbox script, or any other active script in V-REP.
+The code can be run in the sandbox script, or any other active script in V-REP.

 custom user interfaces: custom user interfaces are user-defined UI surfaces that can be used to display information (text, images, etc.) or a custom dialog, allowing to interact with the user in a customized way.